DP-Developerteam/kiteboardingcpt/README.md

 # Cape Town Kiteboarding School Website

-This project is a responsive website built with React for a kiteboarding school in Cape Town, South Africa.
+This project is a responsive website built with ReactJS for a kiteboarding school in Cape Town, South Africa.
 It features information about the school, lessons, rentals, instructors, pricing, and contact details.

 ## Features